paulwarren/nzde/dict/W/README.md

 >  <b>GORDON</b> The new ones [fences] all have seven wires, held up by Y-shaped standards known in the trade as waratahs.
 Where there's going to be stock pressure, they put in wooden posts instead of waratahs. <i>(1987,People, Places & Paddocks,41</i>)

 >  Daily Telegraph Nov 10.
 21 Clearing sale...waratah standards; 43 6in Waratah stds, 20 5in Waratah stds <i>(1993</i>)

+## Waratah

+ <i>n.</i> a timber-felling machine

+>  On an exposed hillside, a lone Waratah is cutting down the last pine trees for the season. <i>Ibid.</i> 83 School groups regularly visit the forest and watch machinery such as the impressive Waratah tree harvester. <i>Ibid.</i> 84 But the sight of the Waratah munching its way through a line of trees seemed to send the harvesting analogy out the window. <i>(Sep 2001,NZ Geographic,No. 53/79</i>)